benshayer/nba-stats-analyze/README.md

 # nba-stats-analyze
-Analyze NBA stats for GM desicion
+This app will help NBA fans to compare between NBA players' stats